riptano/ComboAMI/SWITCHES.md

     --cfsreplicationfactor <#>
         The CFS replication factor
-        Note: cfsreplicationfactor must be <= analyticsnodes
+        Note: --cfsreplicationfactor must be <= --analyticsnodes
         Default: 1

     --opscenter no